Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 $+\infty$.
 For $\lambda=0$ the optimal portfolio will contain only the asset with higher expected rate of returns.
 This is the most right point along the *efficient frontier*.
-For $\lambda=+\infty$ the optimal portfolio is the *Minimum Risk portfolio*, the most left point on the *efficient frontier*.
-Any other value for $\lambda$ will lead to an optimal portfolio along the *efficient frontier*.
+For $\lambda=+\infty$ the optimal portfolio is the *minimum risk portfolio*, the most left point on the *efficient frontier*.
+Any other values for $\lambda$ will lead to an optimal portfolio along the *efficient frontier*.
 In general it is not intuitive for an investor to specify a rational value for the *risk aversion* factor.
 The same value of $\lambda$ may lead